radgrad/docusaurus2/docs/developers/getting-started/development-goals.md

 ---
-title: RadGrad2 Goals
+title: Development Goals
-sidebar_label: Goals
 ---

-RadGrad2 is a reimplementation of the RadGrad system (which we'll refer to here as "RadGrad1").
-It is intended to provide an improved design and implementation, and to remove technical debt present in RadGrad1.
+The current development focus of the RadGrad Project is "RadGrad2", a reimplementation of the original RadGrad system (which we'll refer to here as "RadGrad1").
+RadGrad2 is intended to provide an improved design and implementation, and to remove technical debt present in RadGrad1.
 Some of the goals are:

 ### 1. The code is easier to understand.